 Giving due regard to this commitment, IADT have published their Policy for the Periodic Review of Programmes - Programmatic Review, available for download here.
-The various procedures, roles and responsibilities for those involved in the development and validation of new programmes plus details on the external panel's role is detailed in this document which clearly identifies a robust commitment to quality assurance in this area.
+The various procedures, roles and responsibilities for those involved in the development and validation of

-IADT undertakes a 5 year review of all its programmes.
-During 2018 the Institute successfully completed Programmatic Review for all Level 9 programmes.
-Programmatic Review for level 7 and 8 programmes has commenced and is scheduled to complete in 2020/21.
+IADT undertakes a 5-year review of all its programmes.
+During 2018, the Institute successfully completed Programmatic Review for all Level 9 programmes.
+Programmatic Review for level 7 and 8 programmes has commenced and is scheduled to complete in 2020.